 The lesson: Arm yourself with as much information as you can before you start calling companies.
 You'll find that some kinds of information are easier to get than others.
-It is fairly easy to solicit cost, coverage and deductible information from auto insurers; it's much more difficult to find out their financial stability and service record — things you'd be interested in knowing if, for example, you get a good cost quote from a company you're not familiar with.
+It's fairly easy to get cost and coverage information, but it's also important to find out about the insurer's complaint record — especially if you get a good cost quote from a company you're not familiar with.

-Also contact your state insurance office; many of them keep track of consumer complaints and will share the results if they're asked.
-You can also look up consumer complaint ratios on their websites or through the NAIC's consumer resources, at NAIC.org.
-(Links to state insurance office websites can also be found there.)
+Visit NAIC.org to find the contact information for your state insurance office; many of them keep track of consumer complaints and will share the results if they're asked.
+You can also look up consumer complaint statistics directly at www.naic.org/cis.
 Finally, read through your policy carefully so that you're sure of the kind and amount of protection you have.

 Compare the Premiums